opt-nc/yamlfixer/README.md

 If input is read from `stdin`, the corrected output will be sent to `stdout`.

 Other files will be overwritten if needed.
 Original files, `stdin` excepted, can be preserved as `.orig` if the `--backup` command line option is used.
+You can specify any other backup filename suffix with the `--backupsuffix` command line option.

 Both summaries and diagnostic information are sent to stderr.